han-yaeger/yaeger-tutorial/README.md

     }
 ```

-The last step is to integrate the health into the event handler.
+The last step is to integrate the health into the event handler of Hanny.

 :computer: Change the event handler to ensure that the health is decreased and the healthText changed:
 ```java